lryoung9/Liri-Bot/README.md

 npm install twitter
 npm install node-spotify-api
 ```
+   * Also uses a built-in package to read and write to the file system  `npm install file-system`
 ### Commands
 1. `node liri.js my-tweets`
     * This will show your last 20 tweets and when they were created at in your terminal/bash window.